Partnering with engineers to create the highest quality products

 High Voltage to Mix & Match

 At first glance, it might look like Trystar makes a small selection of about a dozen products.
-However, to serve the specialized technical needs of their customers, each of these product lines has a dizzying array of possible configurations.
+However, to serve the specialized technology needs of their customers, each of these product lines has a dizzying array of possible configurations.
 Voltage, amperage, material, receptacle types—even the color is customizable.
 Each rugged enclosure is a blank canvas for literally hundreds of possible permutations.

 Defining Complexity, Easily